Frequently Asked Questions: Travel Insurance

 Natural Habitat Adventures offers two Travel Protection Plans:

-- The Natural Habitat Travel Protection Plan includes trip cancellation and interruption coverage and additional post-departure benefits.
+- The Natural Habitat Adventures Comprehensive Travel Protection Plan includes trip cancellation and interruption coverage and additional post-departure benefits.

-- The Evacuation Plan provides emergency medical evacuation to the nearest medical facility.
+- The Natural Habitat Adventures Medical Evacuation Only Plan provides emergency medical evacuation to the nearest medical facility.

 Both plans offer valuable coverage at a competitive price—features we believe are very important when you’re traveling in some of the world's most remote destinations.
 Please select the appropriate link above to access specific plan information.

 IMPORTANT INFORMATION TO HELP YOU PREPARE FOR YOUR TRIP

 Travel Protection Insurance

 Insurance can be a confusing topic, especially when you’re reading through the minutiae of a policy.
 When you book travel protection with us, we can help you sort it out.
 Nat Hab works closely with our underwriter and strives to provide high quality coverage and benefits that fit our clients’ needs.

 MedEvac insurance is required, whether you purchase our Medical Evacuation Only Plan above or an alternate plan, for all departures outside the lower 48 states and Churchill.